Ravneet-aim/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Ravneet Kaur**.
-I'm an IT student at Northeastern University and passion to learn analytics .
+I'm an IT student at Northeastern University and very passionate to use data to make positive changes .